Moelf/S19-129L/Zach/hw6/AAA-README.txt

+Using Python 3.5.3 and standard packages on the RPi Comes with LVector_specification.py provided by Campagnari

 Problem 1:
 -----------
 Constructed a 4-Vector class contained within LVector.py, with all the required methods described in LVector_specification.py.
 When running LVector_specification.py, all the methods function appropriately.